 The combination of the KMT’s political (and military) weakness and the CCP’s military strength led the CCP to power.
 Despite all of its weaknesses, the Revolution represented a real blow to US imperialism, as the US had backed the KMT in its struggle against the CCP.
 The CCP also led a series of progressive struggles against all-powerful landlords and moneylenders.

-Mao’s ascent to the top of both the CCP and then the government of the PRC was complete in 1949.
+Mao’s ascent to the top of both the CCP and then the government of the “People’s Republic of China” (PRC) was complete in 1949.
 Mao and the CCP spoke of the victory of the workers, but like Stalin and the Soviet Union before them, they had discarded Marxism long before 1949.

-Between 1949 and 1952, Mao set about resurrecting an economy that had been all but destroyed as a result of twenty plus years of civil war.
+Between 1949 and 1952, Mao set about resurrecting an economy that had been all but destroyed as a result of decades of civil war.
 During these first three years, industrial output grew at a rate of 27 per cent a year.

 This industrial revolution was driven by ruthless political control.
 The CCP rid the country of opposition—from right and left.
 There was also a slow, and small-scale, redistribution of land.
 This was designed to carefully balance the demands of large sections of the population with the needs of Mao’s growing economy.

 The First Five-Year Plan continued this relentless drive for accumulation.
 Starting in 1952, the Plan promised to continue to increase state profits, which were averaging 30 per cent in the early 1950s.

 Mao relied upon financing from the private sector to establish industrialisation out of the ruins of the pre-1949 economy.
 However by 1953 he was worried as private sector profits threatened to outstrip state profits.

 Mao was even more concerned that workers were shifting from the government sector to the private sector because of better wages and conditions.